adonegan/milestone-2-time-dash/README.md

 # Time Magazine's Person of the Year, 1927 - Present

-This data dashboard displays data from Time's Magazine's Person of the Year since 1927.
+This data dashboard displays stats from Time's Magazine's Person of the Year honor from 1927 to 2018, the present.
-The dashboard displays mutliple charts showing data from different dimensions.
+It shows mutliple charts with data from different dimensions and there's also text you can read to navigate the site.
 You will find bar charts, line charts, pie charts and tables to show this data.
+You'll also see toggle sections to show and hide information.

 ## UX